Josh Gordon added to Seahawks’ active roster, could ‘contribute’ Sunday against Rams

 Gordon has not played since last Dec 15.
 He was suspended the next day for violating the league’s policies on performance-enhancing drugs and substances of abuse.
 His suspension was conditionally lifted this month, and he has been able to work out and attend meetings the past two weeks.

-Now he can practice, with Carroll saying he thinks Gordon may be able to pick up where he left off.
+Now he can practice, with Carroll saying he thinks Gordon might be able to pick up where he left off.

 “Our guys practice at a really high clip, and I’m anxious to see how he fits in,” Carroll said.
 “He’s a really impressive athlete, big kid and moves so well and so gracefully.
 I’m anxious to see how he looks quickness-wise with everybody else.
 Last year he jumped in, and it was immediately obvious that he could compete.
 I’ll be surprised if he’s not like that, because his workouts have looked so good.
 But we’ll see what happens.”